Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 ### Fixed Bugs for Mobile Version

+### Navbar
-- **Navbar**: Ensured the sticky navbar works seamlessly on mobile devices for better navigation.
+- **Issue**: Ensured the sticky navbar works seamlessly on mobile devices for better navigation.
+- **Fix**: Adjusted the CSS for the sticky navbar to ensure it functions correctly across all devices.

+### Footer
-- **Footer**: Adjusted footer layout to ensure social media icons align properly and do not overlap.
+- **Issue**: Footer layout was not consistent in mobile version to ensure social media icons align properly and do not overlap.
 - **Fix**: Added CSS flexbox properties to ensure proper alignment of the social media icons in the footer on all screen sizes.

 ```css